Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 You can do this trek on foot, by bike, on horseback, with a donkey, or even by canoe or sailboat if you’re feeling adventurous.
 Most of the route is on dirt paths and beaches, making it a favorite for hikers and trekkers from all over.
 You'll stay close to the coast the whole way, enjoying Sardinia’s most beautiful beaches.

-This trek is quite demanding due to the varying altitudes and hot summer climate, so good planning and preparation are key.
+This trek is quite demanding due to the varying altitudes and the hot summer climate, so good planning and preparation are key.
 Despite its challenges, it's a rewarding experience for both seasoned and novice walkers.
 The route is well-organized with essential services, accommodations, and clear signage, thanks to the Cammino 100 Torri Association.

 2) Cammino 100 Torri